sophiechannon/CV/README.md

 Intensive engineering bootcamp focusing on full stack development.
 So far I have gained experience with:
 - OOP, TDD
 - Ruby, RSpec
-- Sinatra
+- Sinatra, Capybara
 - Pair programming
 - Git, CLI
+- HTML and CSS
-- I have previous experience of using JavaScript, HTML and CSS
+- I have previous experience of using JavaScript, and will developing this in the coming weeks

 #### University of Surrey